kensnyder/any-date-parser/README.md

 parser.removeFormat(dayMonth);
 ```

+### Creating a custom parser

-To create a new parser with a limited list of formats, use `new Parser`
+To create a new parser with a limited list of formats or your own custom
+formats, use `new Parser`

 ```js
 const { Parser } = require('any-date-parser');